BolajiMakinde/BolajiMakinde.github.io/index.md

 ### SpeakUP

 A virtual public speaking assistant that simulates an audience and gives suggested feedback.
+We won our track at SLO Hacks GO.

 <img src="https://bolajimakinde.com/SloganLogo.png"
      alt="SpeakUP" />